jlggross/MEC-simulator/README.md

 ![Data tab in Excel](images/excel-dataTab.png)

 # 7 More info
-If you want more detailed information about the cost model, simulator, experiments and results, please check the article inside the **misc** folder of this project (article-workinprogress.pdf).
+If you want more detailed information about the cost model, simulator, experiments and results, please check the articles inside the **misc** folder of this project.
+We have four articles so far:

+* 2020-02-28 - Artigo ISCC 2020.pdf
+* 2020-06-10 - Artigo - ICSOC 2020.pdf
+* 2020-06-13 - Artigo SBCUP - Versão final.pdf
+* 2020-08-14 - Artigo - ICSOC 2020 (Short Paper).pdf

 ## 7.1 Dependencies
 This project uses javatuples-1.2.jar.
 This library is included in the "libraries" folder.